merenlab/anvio/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Request a New Feature
 about: Suggest something you wish anvi'o could do.
+If you would like to ask for a feature request, don't open a blank issue.
-title: "[FEATURE REQUEST] Replace this text with a concise description of the feature you propose (keep the [FEATURE REQUEST] part).
-If you would like to ask for a feature request, don't open a blank issue."
+title: "[FEATURE REQUEST] Replace this text with a concise description of the feature you propose (keep the [FEATURE REQUEST] part)."
 labels: ''
 assignees: ''